6A-Realm/SysBot.py/README.md

 - The creators of this bot are not responsible for any actions you perform using it.
 Use it at you own risk.

 ## Credits:
-- [olliz0r's sys-botbase](https://github.com/olliz0r/sys-botbase): Switch automation and pokemon injection.
+- [olliz0r's sys-botbase](https://github.com/olliz0r/sys-botbase): Switch automation and RAM handling.
-- [Z1R343L](https://github.com/olliz0r/sys-botbase): Added api handling and pkx to ekx conversion.
+- [Z1R343L](https://github.com/Z1R343L): API handling, pkx to ekx conversion, and general bot improvements.
+- [DevYukine](https://github.com/Pokegen/Pokegen.PkHex): Creator of REST API supporting PkHex & ALM.

 ## License:
 [AGPLv3+](https://www.gnu.org/licenses/agpl-3.0.en.html)